This annual list of the best miscellaneous full-service restaurant franchises was revised and updated on June 30, 2022.

 The endless dinner buffet features USDA sirloin aged and hand-cut daily by in-house butchers, as well as more than a dozen other protein options.
 The lunch buffet is full of home-style classics such as creamy mac-and-cheese, crispy fried chicken, made-from-scratch meatloaf, fresh-made mashed potatoes, and much more.
 The endless breakfast buffet features made-to-order omelets, pancakes, sausage and bacon, fruit, French toast, and more.
 The bakery buffet available at every meal includes fresh-baked breads, their signature yeast rolls, homemade cakes and pies, cookies, brownies, pastries, and ice cream.

-Founded in 1973 and franchising since 1987, the number of locations has held fairly steady in recent years and currently stands at 484 (down from the previously reported total of 491), of which 36 are company-owned and all are located in the US.
+Founded in 1973 and franchising since 1987, the number of locations held fairly steady but recently declined sharply from 491 in 2019 to the current total of 368, of which four are company-owned and all are located in the US.

 3. The Melting Pot Restaurants

 The Melting Pot Restaurants is a full-service restaurant concept built around fondue, the dipping of food into pots of melted cheese (or chocolate in the case of dessert) that dates back to Swiss peasants of the 1700s.
 Customers can enjoy entrées such as filet mignon, lobster tail, sirloin, and chicken breast fondue-style, along with salads and desserts.
 Fondue-style dining is still a novel concept for a surprising number of people, and definitely has a kind of exotic feel for first-timers.

 The Melting Pot takes an upscale approach to the look and feel of their restaurants with dramatic black and red décor, dim lighting, and a selection of fine wines.
 The standard meal is a 4-course affair that starts with a cheese fondue (into which you dip pieces of bread, apples, and veggies), followed by a salad, a main course entrée, and a dessert fondue (usually chocolate, into which you can dip all sorts of things, such as brownies, angel food cake, strawberries, bananas, marshmallows, etc.).